Impact

 Risk and Exploitability

 The CVSS score of 6.5 indicates moderate severity.
-No EPSS score is available to gauge exploitation likelihood, and the vulnerability is not listed in the CISA KEV catalog.
+The EPSS score of 0.00243 (less than 1%) suggests a very low probability of exploitation.
+The vulnerability is not listed in the CISA KEV catalog.
 Attackers could exploit this through an HTTP POST to the transcription endpoint, sending a large compressed audio payload to trigger the denial‑of‑service condition.
+The flaw includes an unchecked allocation size (CWE‑770).

 OpenCVE Enrichment